luau-lang/luau/docs/_pages/compatibility.md

 Taking syntax aside (which doesn't feel idiomatic or beautiful), `<close>` isn't very useful in Luau - its dominant use case is for code that works with external resources like files or sockets, but we don't provide such APIs - and has a very large complexity cost, evidences by a lot of bug fixes since the initial implementation in 5.4 work versions. `<const>` in Luau doesn't matter for performance - our multi-pass compiler is already able to analyze the usage of the variable to know if it's modified or not and extract all performance gains from it - so the only use here is for code readability, where the `<const>` syntax is... suboptimal.

 If we do end up introducing const variables, it would be through a `const var = value` syntax, which is backwards compatible through a context-sensitive keyword similar to `type`.
-That said, there's ambiguity wrt whether `const` should simply behave like a read-only variable, ala JavaScript, or if it should represent a stronger contract, for example by limiting the expressions on the right hand side to ones compiler can evaluate ahead of time to improve performance.
+That said, there's ambiguity wrt whether `const` should simply behave like a read-only variable, ala JavaScript, or if it should represent a stronger contract, for example by limiting the expressions on the right hand side to ones compiler can evaluate ahead of time, or by freezing table values and thus guaranteeing immutability.

 ## Differences from Lua